-- Personal essay that discusses why you wish to be a visiting student at Florida State Law in 500 to 1000 words.
+- Personal essay that discusses why you wish to be a visiting student at Florida State College of Law in one page, 12 pt font, double-spaced.
 (Essay must be submitted as an attachment with the online application.)

 - Resume: A resume must be submitted as an attachment to the online application through LSAC and should be no more than two pages in length.

 - Completed Visitor Certification Form must be completed by your current law school dean or registrar and submitted directly to the College of Law at the address below.

 - One letter of recommendation from a current or past law professor is suggested but not required.
 If submitting a letter, it must be submitted through CAS with LSAC. (optional)

 - CAS Report: Applicants are responsible for ensuring that files are complete and current with CAS.

 - Educational Institution Discipline or Violations of Law: You must include in the application a written explanation that includes a description as well as the final disposition of the incident(s), IN ADDITION TO copies of the official documents pertaining to the incident(s).
 Official documents include, but are not limited to, court documents, copies of the citation, letter of good standing from the university,

 letter from the university regarding academic or disciplinary sanctions and their completion, etc. Official documentation must include the final disposition of the incident to be valid.